 Free Bird – Lynyrd Skynyrd

-Southern rock group Lynyrd Skynyrd solidified their legacy in rock n’ roll history with their single ‘Free Bird,’ which clocks in at over nine minutes on the studio recording.
-The song was originally about a guy who had to tell a girl he loved he couldn’t settle down, but after the passing of songwriting Duane Allman, the band began dedicating the song to him before they’d play it during live performances.
+Southern rock group Lynyrd Skynyrd solidified their place in rock n’ roll history with their single ‘Free Bird’, which clocks in at over nine minutes on the studio recording.
+After songwriter Duane Allman (of the awesome Allman Brothers Band) passed, the band began dedicating the song to him when they played it live.

 The End – The Doors